geeks-accelerator/sqlxmigrate/README.md

 The project `gormigrate` github.com/go-gormigrate/gormigrate provides schema migration for the Gorm ORM.
-While GORM has is place, there was an opportunity to replace GORM with the sqlx database package to provide a more flexiable schema migration tool.
+While GORM has is place, there was an opportunity to replace GORM with the sqlx database package to provide a more flexible schema migration tool.
+This project was original forked from gormigrate and then Gorm was replaced with sqlx.

 ## Supported databases